British Engineerium: History

 The chimney at the former pumping station is 95 ft tall.

 Brighton and neighbouring Hove, on the English Channel coast between the South Downs and the sea, were built on top of a vast aquifer of chalk.
 A regular supply of naturally pure water was always available from this natural reservoir, and in the settlements' early days many wells were sunk to exploit it.
 The rapid growth of Brighton in the 18th and early 19th century, followed by similar expansion in Hove, put pressure on the local authorities to provide more sources and a better supply system, though: wells became increasingly contaminated by sewage from cesspits, and some had to be blocked because they were so polluted, reducing the two towns' water supply further.
-The first local water company—the Brighton, Hove and Preston Waterworks Company—was founded on 16 June 1834 by means of an Act of Parliament; it built a waterworks on the road to Lewes and provided piped water for two hours per day to a few wealthy customers.
+The first local water company—the Brighton, Hove and Preston Waterworks Company—was founded on 16 June 1834 by means of an act of Parliament, the Brighthelmston, Hove and Preston Water Act 1834 (4 & 5 Will.
+4. c. lxii); it built a waterworks on the road to Lewes and provided piped water for two hours per day to a few wealthy customers.
 This facility had two 20-horsepower beam engines.

 By the 1850s, more water was needed for the continually expanding population: the intermittent supply from the Lewes Road waterworks was the only alternative to wells and boreholes.
 In 1853, a new company was formed with the aim of introducing a large-scale, consistent supply to Brighton, Hove and surrounding villages.
-The Brighton, Hove and Preston Constant Water Service Company bought its predecessor, the Waterworks Company, in 1854.
-By the time it was in turn acquired by Brighton Corporation in 1872 (by means of another Act of Parliament), it was pumping 2600000 impgal per day to 18,000 houses in Brighton, Hove and the surrounding villages of Falmer, Hangleton, Ovingdean, Patcham, Preston and Rottingdean.
+The Brighton, Hove and Preston Constant Service Waterworks Company bought its predecessor, the Brighton, Hove and Preston Waterworks Company, in 1854.
+By the time it was in turn acquired by Brighton Corporation in 1872 (by means of another act of Parliament, the Brighton Corporation Waterworks Act 1872 (35 & 36 Vict. c. lxxxvi)), it was pumping 2600000 impgal per day to 18,000 houses in Brighton, Hove and the surrounding villages of Falmer, Hangleton, Ovingdean, Patcham, Preston and Rottingdean.

 The two engine rooms (seen from the rear, with the cooling pond in the foreground) flank the boiler house.

 This coal storage shed was added to the complex in 1875.

 The on-site workshop had its own steam engine.

 A cooling pond and leat were built behind the main buildings in 1884.

 Two of the four Lancashire boilers were restored in 1975–76.